Sinclair, Tribune shares jump after Trump knocks FCC in tweet

-WASHINGTON (Reuters) - Sinclair Broadcast Group Inc (SBGI.O) and Tribune Media Co (TRCO.N) shares rose on Wednesday after U.S. President Donald Trump criticized the Federal Communications Commision for deferring a decision last week on their proposed $3.9 billion tie-up.
+WASHINGTON (Reuters) - Sinclair Broadcast Group Inc (SBGI.O) and Tribune Media Co (TRCO.N) shares rose on Wednesday after U.S. President Donald Trump criticized the Federal Communications Commision for deferring a decision last week on their proposed $3.9 billion tie-up and a federal appeals court upheld a rules change on broadcast ownership rules.

 “So sad and unfair that the FCC wouldn’t approve the Sinclair Broadcast merger with Tribune.
 This would have been a great and much needed Conservative voice for and of the People,” Trump wrote on Twitter.

-Sinclair shares jumped nearly 3 percent to $26.83, while Tribune rose 2.7 percent to $33.75.
+Sinclair shares rose 2.3 percent to $26.65, while Tribune rose 2.4 percent to $33.63.
 Sinclair is down about 19 percent since FCC Chairman Ajit Pai said on July 18 he had “serious concerns” about the deal announced in May 2017.

 Pai did not comment on Trump’s tweet but is set to testify alongside fellow FCC commissioners at a U.S. House of Representatives hearing on Wednesday.